Ben Urich: "World War Hulk"

-During the 2007 "World War Hulk" storyline, Ben and Sally, in their capacity as the new editorial staff of Front Line, are two of the few reporters who cover the alien invasion in close proximity, at times too close as they end up dodging live fire to get 'soldier on the street' interviews.
-During the course of those events, Sally Floyd learns that Daily Bugle editor Jonah Jameson was the mysterious financial backer of the publication, a fact which they agreed to hide from Urich, lest it kill his spirit.
+During the 2007 "World War Hulk" storyline, Urich and Floyd, in their capacity as the new editorial staff of Front Line, are two of the few reporters who cover the alien invasion in close proximity, at times too close as they end up dodging live fire to get 'soldier on the street' interviews.
+During the course of those events, Sally Floyd learns that J. Jonah Jameson was the mysterious financial backer of the publication, a fact which they agreed to hide from Urich, lest it kill his spirit.

-Ben Urich tries to uncover the identity of the Red Hulk.
-He works with She-Hulk and Peter Parker.
-They investigate a former S.H.I.E.L.D. base and almost perish in a terrorist explosion.
-Red Hulk appears before Urich and threatens to destroy those he works with if the story ever sees print.

 "Secret Invasion"

-During the 2008 "Secret Invasion" storyline, Ben was covering a story in a local hospital, only to be trapped inside during the Skrull attacks.
+During the 2008 "Secret Invasion" storyline, Urich is covering a story in a local hospital, only to be trapped inside during the Skrull attacks.
 He survives, though a new-found nurse friend and all the others inside are killed by rampaging Skrulls.
-Ben and many other human refugees make their way to Stark Tower, though few are aware a human-hunting Skrull with a large body count hides within.
-The Skrull perishes via human trickery.
-Ben and one of the Stark Tower survivors, a young girl, wander the city.
-The duo witness the climactic battle against the Skrulls in Central Park.
+Urich and many other human refugees make their way to Stark Tower, though few are aware a human-hunting Skrull with a large body count hides within.
+The Skrull is killed via human trickery.

-He finds out after the invasion ends, that his wife has died; the exact manner is left unclear.
+After the invasion ends, Urich learns that his wife has died; the exact manner is left unclear.
 He hits both an incredible depression and writer's block.
 After taking some time off and seeing the city begin to recover, he starts to recover himself.
-He then gets word of Norman Osborn's rise to power and confronts him at the press conference announcing the control of the Thunderbolts Initiative over S.H.I.E.L.D. and the Avengers, only to get brushed off by Osborn, and the crowd around cheers for Osborn.
+He then gets word of Norman Osborn's rise to power and confronts him at the press conference announcing the control of the Thunderbolts Initiative over S.H.I.E.L.D. and the Avengers, only to get brushed off by Osborn.
 This ultimately breaks Urich's writer's block, prompting him to write his return article: "Dark Reign: Norman Osborn Takes Control".